wkoszut/mvn-multi-module-assembly-example/README.md

 mvn-multi-module-assembly-example
 =================================

-A project using modules in maven with assembly plugin.
+A project using modules in maven with assembly plugin and release plugin.

 ## Goal
 Create distribution directory: